automaticdavid/automaticdavid.github.io/content/nso.md

 ![NSO]({static}/images/nso4.gif)

 Here we use one of the many Ansible network modules to change the config of an NXOS device directly, without using NSO.
-We use the `nxos_vlan` module:
+To use Ansible, I enabled ssh on one of the lab's equipement and created an Ansible inventory file.
+We then use the `nxos_vlan` module:

 ```
 - name: Direct device change